 What to expect

-at your first appointment.
-Treatment will consist of a combination of manual techniques, which are designed to increase symmetry of structure, flexibility, and range of motion, as well as maximize the body’s ability to self-heal.
+Treatment will consist of a combination of manual therapy techniques, which are designed to improve symmetry of structure, flexibility, and range of motion, as well as maximize the body’s ability to self-heal.
 Individualized homework exercises and advice will be provided.

 What is Chiropractic?